Mayank9mare/Ultimate-oops-sheet/oops.md

 <h3 class="color_heading">Name Mangling</h3>

+- c++ allows function overloading but linker does not (so how the overloading is performed in c++?)
+- the g++ compiler uses name mangling to assign a name to each function to overload it
+- example mangling pattern
+    - _ZNOP
+    - Z is just Z (does not represent anything)
+    - N is number of characters in original function name
+    - O is the original function name
+    - P is parameter encoded (int, char etc)
+    - void myfun(int a, string c)
+        - name = _Z5myfunis

 <h3 class="color_heading">Early and Late binding</h3>

+- Binding basically refers to the conversion of functions or variables to addresses
+- Early binding is also called as compile time polymorphism where at the compilation time the compiler does the binding
+- Dynamic binding is also called as runtime polymorphism where at the runtime the compiler decides and does the binding (can be achieved using virtual functions)
+- By default, C++ follows early binding

 <h2 id="kim">Keep in mind</h2>

 - static functions cannot be declared virtual as the static function tied to class not object to class and cpp doesn't support pointer to class;
 - virtual function can be a friend function for another class
+- The function is overloaded based on the argument list not on the return type
+- runtime polymorphism is also known as dynamic polymorphism or late binding
+- ambiguity resolution can be done using (class_name:: fun_name) or by virtual base class

 ---

+<div class="signature"><p>योगः कर्मसु कौशलम्</p></div>

 <style>